PisangOyeng16/IoT_Project_Team_D_SmartPetSolutions/README.md

  - stuck / jam detection logic, which only checks while the feeder is open.
  - safety timeouts, to stop everything if errors arises.
  - periodic status logging.

+===== finish feeding =====
+ this function is used as the function to close all logic when feeding is completed / jam detected / timeout triggered. its responsibilites is to finalize the feeding session safely, log activities that happened, reset all feeding-related state, and update the user interface.

+ for this function, the program will do these several things:
+ - capture feeding context (before reset), saving the machines state.
+ - log the feeding event, record all events.
+ - reset feeding logic flags
+ - debug feedback / state validation
+ - user feedback on LCD.

+===== reset system state =====
+ this function is used as the logic to factory reset / clean reboot the esp32 feeder system state. the purpose is to force the system into a known-safe-idle state, remove any leftover feeding/scheduling/UI state, restore default schedules, clear feeding history, reinitialize weight sensing, and ensure hardware is closed.

+ for the author's function, the program wiil do these several things:
+ - reset all feeding slots schedulling, weight, and state value to default.
+ - clear feeding history -- to reset history count, marks all entries unused, and prevents old feeding data from appearing.
+ - reset all weight sensors.
+ - force hardware & UI into safe state.

+===== handle setting mode =====
+ this functions take on the logic side of the scheduled feeding setting mode. this function will only appear if you are in the setting slots screen and pressed the green button. the flow of the function is as follows: enter setting mode --> set hour --> set minute --> set weight --> save options --> exit setting mode.

+===== adjust setting value =====
+ this function is directly correlated to the handle setting mode. it is basically the one that deals with the value adjustment change inside said mode.

+===== save current slot =====
+ this function serves as the section to save the values edited in the setting mode. it also displays your selected slot and set value once saved.

+===== add feed log =====
+ this function records one completed feeding event into teh feeders history.

+ for the author's function, the program wiil do these several things:
+ - shift old logs down to make space for newest logs.
+ - get the current time from RTC or from millis simulated time.
+ - logs feeding metadata.
+ - logs feeding time.
+ - stores target weight and final weight.
+ - maintain log count safely, which prevents overflow, ensures UI knows how many valid entries exist, and stops incrementing score once buffer is full.